senacor/rxjava-katas/README.md

 - "**Datatypes**":
 <br>- Reactor has just `Mono`(0-1) and `Flux` (0..n)
 <br>- RxJava has `Single` (1), `Maybe` (0-1), `Completable` (0), `Observable` (0-n, no backpressure) and `Flowable` (0-n, backpressure)
-- **Doku** (March 2017)
+- **Documentation** (March 2017)
-<br>- Reactor has a good, solid Doku with some TODO's/missing pats for some advanced Features
+<br>- Reactor has good, solid documentation with some TODO's/missing parts for advanced features
-<br>- RxJava 2's Doku is not jet updated in total from 1.x to 2.x, but 1.x Doku is great.
+<br>- RxJava 2's documentation is not fully updated from 1.x to 2.x, but 1.x's documentation is great
 - **Testing**:
 <br> both have more or less equal testing support
 - **Operators**: